thechickensstudio/Pixel-Fighters/README.md

 # Pixel Fighters

-A Super Smash Brothers-style 2D fighting game built with Python and Pygame.
+A 2D fighting game built with Python and Pygame.

 ## Features